Buying Equipment

 Weapons (Priority 2):

 We have put together some suggestions for weapons here.
-Please be aware that weapons can have very short life spans, and this is normal for our sport (the average life expentancy is around 12 - 24 months for an FIE blade, and 3 - 6 months for a non-FIE blade).
-Initially, fencers require two weapons.
-Eventually, travelling fencers will want at least three.
+Please be aware that weapons can have very short life spans, and this is normal for our sport (the average life expentancy is around 12 - 24 months for an FIE blade, and 3 - 6 months for a non-FIE blade, but we’ve had blades break or kink after a couple of months).
+Initially, fencers require one - two weapons.
+Eventually, fencers who attend competitions will want at least three.
 Once you have purchased enough weapons, you may be able to recycle some parts when things break.
-However, please also be aware that as fencers grow within the sport, the blade configurations they need may well change.
-We strongly recommend against weapons being used for practice at home.
+However, please also be aware that as fencers grow within the sport, the blade configurations they need may well change. when purchasing weapons, please make sure you choose ‘bayonet sockets’ as your option, and talk to your coach about whether you should be buying ‘french’ or ‘pistol’ grips.

 Lamé Jackets (Priority 2):